acm-ndsu/acm-ndsu.github.io/_posts/2020-12-01-meeting-minutes.md

 # What We Went Over:

 - Bank Account
-    - Only two reimbursements remaining
+    - Two reimbursements remaining, no new withdrawals

 - SIGs
     - SIG Study to be held tomorrow